-NOTE – The specification for the k-th order Exp-Golomb (EGk) code uses 1's and 0's in reverse meaning for the unary part of the Exp-Golomb code of k-th order as specified in clause 9.2.

 Limited k-th order Exp-Golomb binarization process

 Inputs to this process is a request for a limited k-th order Exp-Golomb (EGk) binarization, the Rice parameter riceParam, the variables log2TransformRange and maxPreExtLen.

 Output of this process is the limited EGk binarization associating each value symbolVal with a corresponding bin string.